 The financial statements include certain prior year summarized comparative information in total but not by net asset class.
 Also, the financial statements do not include a full presentation of the statement of functional expenses, as certain prior year summarized comparative information is presented in total but not by functional classification.
+The prior year summarized comparative information also does not include a full presentation of the statement of activities as it does not include the change in net assets with donor restrictions.
 In addition, the financial statements do not include full financial statement disclosures for the prior year.
-Such information does not include sufficient detail to constitute a presentation in conformity with GAAP.
-Accordingly, such information should be read in conjunction with the Organization's financial statements for the year ended June 30, 2021, from which the summarized information is derived.
+Such information does not include sufficient detail to constitute a presentation in conformity with U.S. GAAP.
+Accordingly, such information should be read in conjunction with the Organization's financial statements for the year ended June 30, 2022, from which the summarized information is derived.